Yxggla/python-crypto-price-predict/README.md

 ```
 data/             # Cached CSV downloads from yfinance + OKX helpers
-notebooks/        # Jupyter notebooks for each analysis stage (to be authored by the team)
 src/              # Reusable Python modules for data loading, analytics, viz, and modelling
 main.py           # CLI entry point that runs the end-to-end workflow
 requirements.txt  # Python dependencies